Sibo523/CPP_2/README.md

 - **Parameters**: A constant reference to a `Graph` object `g`, and two `size_t` values representing the source and destination nodes.
 - **Usage**: To find the shortest path between two nodes using the Bellman-Ford algorithm.

-# Graph

-`Graph` class withing the `ariel` namespace, providing simple implemantion of adjancacy matriix to represent a Graph.

-## Class Overview

-The `Graph` class encapsulates the structure and operations of a graph.
-It includes methods for loading graph data, printing the graph, retrieving the number of vertices and edges, accessing the graph's adjacency matrix, and checking if the graph is directed.

-## Class Members

-### `Public methods`

-- `numOfEdges`: Stores the number of edges in the graph.
-- `vec`: A 2D vector representing the adjacency matrix of the graph.
-- `numOfVertices`: Stores the number of vertices in the graph.
-- `directed`: A boolean flag indicating whether the graph is directed.

-### `Public members`

-- `Graph()`: Default constructor initializes an empty graph.
-- `loadGraph(const std::vector<std::vector<int>> vec1)`: Loads the graph from a 2D vector representation.
-- `printGraph() const`: Prints the graph to the console.
-- `getVertices() const`: Returns the number of vertices in the graph.
-- `getEdges() const`: Returns the number of edges in the graph.
-- `getGraph() const`: Returns the graph's adjacency matrix.
-- `isDirected() const`: Returns whether the graph is directed.

-## Usage

-To use the `Graph` class, you need to include the header file in your source code and create instances of the `Graph` class.
-Here's a simple example demonstrating how to create a graph, add edges, and print it:

-// Adding edges to the graph
-graph.loadGraph({{0, 1}, {1, 2}, {2, 3}, {3, 0}}); // Creates a directed graph with 4 vertices and 4 edges
-// Printing the graph
-graph.printGraph();
-return 0;

-This example demonstrates creating a directed graph with 4 vertices and 4 edges, then printing the graph to the console.
-The `loadGraph` method is used to populate the graph with edges, and `printGraph` displays the graph's structure.

-The `Graph` class provides a solid foundation for graph-based algorithms and data structures, making it easy to implement complex graph operations and algorithms.

-### `P.S:I got help from phind to create this readme`